Jackiempty/CUDA_practice/README.md

 # Intro
 Cuda kernel programming practice by `Jackiempty`

-Supervised by `yutingshih`
+Aimed to support Google VP team in AISLab to improve the platform's performance